Capture of the Dutch fleet at Den Helder: Capture

 General de Winter arrived at Den Helder with his troops during the night of 23 January 1795.
 The Dutch fleet was there as expected, trapped by ice.
 Each hussar carried an infantryman of the 15th Line Infantry Regiment on his horse.
-After a careful approach (the hussars had covered the horses' hooves with fabric), Lieutenant-Colonel Louis Joseph Lahure went across the ice of the Nieuwediep (river) with a few of his men.
+After a careful approach (the hussars had covered the horses' hooves with fabric), Lieutenant-colonel Louis Lahure went across the ice of the Nieuwediep (river) with a few of his men.
 The French were allowed to board the Dutch ships for negotiations.
 The French received the assurance from the Dutch captain that the vessels and their crews would remain at anchor until the political situation in the Dutch Republic would have become clear; neither side suffered any casualties.

 Outcome

 With the 14 warships, 850 guns, and several merchant ships now still in Batavian possession, the French submission of the Netherlands was brought to an end.
-It is one of the only instances in recorded military history wherein cavalry came close to a fleet; José Antonio Páez's cavalry attack across the Apure River in 1818 is another example.
+It is one of the few instances in recorded military history wherein cavalry came close to a fleet; José Antonio Páez's cavalry attack across the Apure River in 1818 is another example of a cavalry crossing a river in Venezuela to then attack a Spanish army.